cd1zz/homeassistant-xcel-gas-meter/README.md

 # RTL-SDR Gas Meter Monitor for Home Assistant

 A Python script that reads gas meter data using RTL-SDR and rtlamr, then sends it to Home Assistant via MQTT with automatic sensor discovery and system health monitoring.
+I installed on a raspberry PI and configured it as a service to run at boot.

 ## Features